Bitcoin-ABC/bitcoin-abc/doc/backporting.md

 BACKPORTING
 ===========

-The official Bitcoin-ABC guide to keeping @deadalnix happy while backporting code from Bitcoin Core.
+The official Bitcoin-ABC guide to backporting code from Bitcoin Core.
+When searching for items to backport, especially be on the lookout for bug fixes, code cleanup, and important refactors, as these help improve Bitcoin ABC despite consensus-level differences between Bitcoin Cash and Bitcoin Core.

 Identifying commits
 -------------------